 A business license is mandatory for all types of businesses.
-If you don’t have this permit, the government agencies have full rights to shut down your business—you will no longer be able to operate it.
-If you don’t have one, don’t worry, this article will help you get a business license.
+If one doesn’t have this permit, the government agencies have full rights to shut down his business—he will no longer be able to operate it.

 What is a Business License?

 It is a type of permit issued by the government of a country that allows the owners to run their businesses in the particular city or state of a country that provides it.